There are many reasons why fathers making child support payments might find themselves in default.

 What to Do If Your Partner Stops Making Child Support Payments

 Childcare enforcement is led in Ontario by a government agency called the Family Responsibility Office.
-The FRO was notified about your child support payments when the court made their decision.
-The group acts like a middleman between parents, collecting child supports from one parent, recording the payment was made, and relaying the money to the other.
+The FRO was notified about your child support payments when the court made its decision.
+The group acts as a middleman between parents, collecting child supports from one parent, recording the payment was made, and relaying the money to the other.

 - The FRO might decide to garnish the father’s wages and assign the father interest charges for the money they owe to you.

 - The FRO is able to take action to garnish payments from the federal government, including income tax refunds and unemployment insurance.

 - Extra pressure can be applied to a delinquent father by suspending his driver’s license or passport.